-The constant attendance allowance is limited to people who are disabled in specific circumstances.
+The constant attendance allowance is only for people who are ill or disabled as a result of specific circumstances.

 Who can get constant attendance allowance (CAA)?

-The circumstances under which someone can apply for a constant attendance allowance are as follows.
+The circumstances under which someone can apply for a constant attendance allowance (CAA) are as follows.

 - People who receive industrial injuries disablement benefit, through being ill or disabled as a result of an accident or disease caused by work